-After significant liposuction, a marked feeling of fatigue can be felt over a period of 10 to 15 days.
-The resumption of a professional activity is possible after one week and of a sports activity after 4 weeks.
+After extensive liposuction, a feeling of marked fatigue can be felt over a period of 10 to 15 days.
+Resumption of professional activity is possible after one week and sporting activity after 4 weeks.

-There is a slow resorption of fat which stabilizes around the 6th month.
-It is on this date that the final result can be assessed.
-A 2nd breast lipofilling session can then be considered in order to optimize the result (in shape or volume).
-The costs incurred are identical to the first session.
+There is a slow absorption of fat which stabilizes around the 6th month.
+It is on this date that we can assess the final result.
+A 2nd breast lipofilling session can then be considered in order to optimize the result (in shape or in volume).
+The costs generated are identical to the first session.

-The fatty tissue graft is definitive and the grafted volume follows the variations in volume linked to changes in weight.
-In case of weight loss, the volume of the breasts will decrease and in case of weight gain, the volume will increase.
+The fatty tissue graft is permanent and the grafted volume follows the volume variations linked to weight changes.
+In the event of weight loss, the volume of the breasts will decrease and in the event of weight gain, the volume will increase.

-The final result of liposuction is also appreciated from the 6th month.
+The final result of the liposuction is also appreciated from the 6th month.

-A control consultation will be needed at 3 months, 6 months and one year.
+A control consultation will be needed at 3 months, 6 months and a year.
 A radiological assessment identical to the initial assessment will be carried out at 1 year.

-It is extremely important that you follow all care instructions provided by Dr. Christophe Desouches.
-This will include information on wearing compression garments, necessary dressings and the level and type of activity that is safe.
-He will also provide you with detailed instructions on the normal symptoms you will experience and potential signs of complications.
-It is important to realize that the time needed for recovery varies greatly between individuals.
+It is extremely important that you follow all care instructions provided by Dr Christophe Desouches.
+This will include information on wearing compression garments, what bandages are needed, and the level and type of activity that is safe.
+It will also provide you with detailed instructions on the normal symptoms you will experience and potential signs of complications.
+It is important to realize that the time required for recovery varies greatly between individuals.

 What are the limits and risks of a breast lift with lipofilling?